ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### Easiest Signs

-The most easiest signs for notLenet to recognize are plotted as well:
+The most easy signs for notLenet to recognize are plotted as well:

 ![](./wup_assets/notLenetEasiest.png)